cloud-gov/cg-site/content/overview/overview/using-cloudgov-paas.md

 ## Using the cloud.gov PaaS as self-service

-- To use cloud.gov without 18F’s other delivery services, your agency needs an organization account.
-18F works with agencies to set up their cloud.gov presence.
-After that, the rest of the work is self-service.
-It wouldn’t require any more interaction with 18F.
+To make cloud.gov available for your team, have your agency work with 18F to set up an inter-agency agreement, which will be used for for billing purposes.
+18F will create an organization for each individual team or system upon agency request, and designate someone from your team as an Organization Manager.
+After that, the rest of your team's work is self-service and requires no further interaction with 18F.

-- You can then use cloud.gov to set up a number of online “spaces” required for developing a federal website.
-Your team could choose from a list of additional, optional services that cloud.gov offers, including database and search capabilities.
-Once the requested services are available (which happens automatically upon request), you can use them from within your code.
+- You can instantly set up environments ("spaces") as needed for your team (for example: blue-green production spaces, testing, development).

-- After your team is set up on cloud.gov, the team can:
+- You can manage access for individual team members at either the organization or space level.
-  - Set up a Cloud Foundry “org” that correctly references the agency for billing purposes.
-This would include a quota.
+- You can automatically create instances of optional managed services that cloud.gov offers in each space, including database and search.
-  - Add “spaces” to represent as many environments as you need (for example: blue-green production, QA and CI, personal development, etc.)
+- You can deploy your own "application" code which uses credentials provided by the environment to access your services.
-  - Choose from cloud.gov’s list of supported “managed services”.
-You would then provision “service instances” specific to your spaces.
+- You can bind "routes" to your application in order to enable traffic from the outside world to reach it via DNS.
-  - Deploy applications and services that you will manage on your own into those same spaces, and bind them to the managed service instances to ensure you can use them.
+- You can watch metrics, logs, and events as your application is used.
-  - Bind “routes” to your applications in order to enable traffic from the outside world to reach them.
+- You can instantly scale your application vertically or horizontally to handle more traffic.
-  - Watch metrics, logs, and events as your service is used.
-You can redeploy applications to add capabilities or fix problems.
+- You can access your running application to troubleshoot or perform migrations.

-- Beyond the first step above, the rest of the steps are self-service.
-You can self-manage access for individual team members at either the org or space level.
+- You can redeploy your applications to add capabilities or fix problems.

-- Once your team is comfortable with the CLI and web-based interface for cloud.gov, the team can write scripts to orchestrate more complex processes involving multiple applications and spaces, all built on the Cloud Foundry API.
+Once your team is comfortable with the CLI and web-based interface for cloud.gov, you can write scripts to orchestrate more complex processes involving multiple applications and spaces, all built on the Cloud Foundry API.

 ## Using the cloud.gov PaaS with an 18F team